DjangoCRM/django-crm/docs/installation_and_configuration_guide.md

 #### "Do import"
 The mark "Do import" should be made for accounts through which managers conduct business correspondence or for accounts specified on the company's website, as they may receive requests from customers.
 #### "Email app password"
 The "Email app password" field value is specified for those accounts where you can set a password for applications.
-In this case CRM will use it when logging in to the user account.
+In this case, CRM will use it when logging in to the user account.

 #### Section "Service information"
 This section displays statistics and service information of CRM activity in this account.